Cullarin – EL7954 (Joint Venture 80% SKY)

 The Cullarin Project is located 25km west of Goulburn in the Southern Tablelands of New South Wales.
 The area comprises volcanosedimentary rocks of the Silurian Campbells Group and is considered prospective for a range of gold and base metal mineralisation types.

-SKY recognizes immediate exploration upside with a focus on faulted extensions to zones of known mineralisation and ranking of targets using exploration criteria developed during the discover of other gold and base metal deposit in the Lachlan Orogen.
+SKY recognises immediate exploration upside with a focus on faulted extensions to zones of known mineralisation and ranking of targets using exploration criteria developed during the discover of other gold and base metal deposit in the Lachlan Orogen.

 Drilling by SKY at the Hume Prospect has identified a high-grade gold zone associated with a north-west trending structure.
 Results include: